Pay TV Satellite Dishes and Antennas Policy

 A service provider must make an arrangement with their subscriber if they wish to retrieve any of their property from the subscriber’s home.

-Apart from a freestanding cottage, the service provider will need to contact us FACS to arrange removing their equipment from the roof.
+Apart from a freestanding cottage, the service provider will need to contact us DCJ to arrange removing their equipment from the roof.

 Pay television service providers are responsible for all costs associated with the installation of their facilities in a building.